Outlander Costumes {Including The Knitwear And More!}

 Dresbach also said that due to the little time they had for production, they contracted local Scottish knitters to make some of the pieces and bought many of them from local Etsy sellers.

-I want the Scottish artisan’s perspective, They’re descendants of the knitters on our show.
+I want the Scottish artisan’s perspective, they’re descendants of the knitters on our show.

 T.Dresbach

-Knitting as part of the Scottish history
+Knitting as part of Scottish history

 Scotland does have a tremendous history when it comes to knitwear, as knitting reached Scotland in the 15th century and became a source of income for many people.